gsbnair/IndRNN/README.md

 > NOTE: As mentioned above, the desired results can be achieved only if you have the patience to run over ***5000 time steps***.

-If you are in search of a *robust solution* and have the time and infrastructure, then this is where your search ends!
+If you are in search of a *robust solution* and have the time and infrastructure, then this is one of the options!

 - The original paper on this can be found [here](https://arxiv.org/abs/1803.04831)

 - IndRNN implementation in keras is taken from [here](https://github.com/titu1994/Keras-IndRNN)

+IndRNN is used in some of the note books in the "`TimeSeries`" Repository.